 Example 1: A text book

 On proofreading a financial textbook, I reported to the publisher’s desk editor that a diagram of the accounting steps taken for a transaction was referred to in the text but had been omitted.
-It was large and appeared at the beginning of a long chapter and to insert an extra page to accommodate it would affect the book pagination and the index (which was currently being prepared).
+It was large and appeared at the beginning of a long chapter and to insert an extra page to accommodate it would affect the book pagination and the index (which was currently being prepared by someone else).
 As there was a text reference to a previous diagram on the same page that related to a full-page diagram on the facing recto page I suggested that the diagram to be inserted should share the same page, with both being reduced in size and reoriented from portrait to landscape.
-Problem solved without awkward and time consuming renumbering.
+Problem solved without awkward and time-consuming renumbering.
+Saved money too!